Mike Pompeo Fast Facts

 1994-1996 - Joins the Washington, DC, law firm of Williams & Connolly as a tax litigator.

-1998 - Co-founder of Thayer Aerospace, an aerospace manufacturing company with two classmates from West Point.
+1998 - Co-founder of Thayer Aerospace, an aerospace manufacturing company founded with two classmates from West Point.

 2006-2010 - Serves as president of Sentry International, a manufacturing company that produces oil drilling equipment.

 2010 - According to the Washington Post, while campaigning for a seat in the US House of Representatives, Pompeo received the bulk of his campaign donations from conservative billionaires Charles and David Koch and several employees from their various businesses.
 Koch Venture Capital had also contributed to Thayer Aerospace.
-Pompeo was also the top beneficiary of Koch Industries contributions in 2016.
+Pompeo was the top beneficiary of Koch Industries contributions in 2016.

-2014 - Is appointed to House Select Committee to investigate the attack on the US embassy in Benghazi.
+2014 - Is appointed to the House Select Committee to investigate the attack on the US embassy in Benghazi.

 January 16, 2016 - Arguing for a "fundamental upgrade to America's surveillance capabilities," he co-authors an op-ed in the Wall Street Journal with David B. Rifkin Jr., stating, "Congress should pass a law reestablishing collection of all metadata, and combining it with publicly available financial and lifestyle information in a comprehensive, searchable database."

-November 18, 2016 - US President-elect Donald Trump announces Pompeo's nomination to lead the Central Intelligence Agency (CIA).
+November 18, 2016 - US President-elect Donald Trump announces Pompeo's nomination to lead the CIA.

 March 13, 2018 - Trump announces Pompeo's nomination to replace Rex Tillerson as the next US secretary of state.